Depolarization of echo chambers by random dynamical nudge: Introduction

-During circumstances without clear answers, having a normal distribution of opinions around the neutral consensus is favorable.
-Radical ideas on either end contain a degree of misinformation that have real-life consequences when individuals act upon them\cite{tuters2018post}.
-Since the formation of echo chambers in social networks implies a lack of communication across communities\cite{cinelli2020echo}, we propose a mechanism to avoid the formation of echo chambers by presenting each agent with input from a random selection of other agents' opinions.
-This mechanism, which we term \textit{random dynamical nudge} (RDN), pushes a system of divergent opinions towards a normal distribution with most of the views close to collective neutral.
+Alternatively, clustering around a shared central space may decrease the distance between users holding opposing opinions, decrease the propagation speed of harmfully false information, while also increasing the dialogue between communities informed by less pernicious content.
+In certain issues, the neutral consensus, or the middle point, is favorable.
+Since the formation of echo chambers in social media networks implies a lack of communication across communities\cite{cinelli2020echo, cinelli2021echo}, we propose a mechanism to avoid the formation of echo chambers - and to disband those already formed - by presenting each agent with input from a random selection of other agents' opinions. \mg{This mechanism, which we term \textit{random dynamical nudge} (RDN, $\mathcal{R}$), aims to push a system of polarized opinions with few interactions between users at different ends of the distribution (i.e., bimodal distribution) towards a normal distribution with most of the interactions taking place close to a shared neutral consensus.
+The ultimate goal of the RDN is not to homogenize divergent opinions but rather to \textit{increase} dialogue across different positions based on content that might be ideologically slanted yet devoid of misinformation.} The potential outcomes of the RDN are democratic deliberation, consensus building, and the avoidance of the negative effects from unwavering, polarized users.